luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 day [1].
 This scale of consumption translates into a significant and growing energy footprint, spread across data centers, network infrastructure, and the client devices of viewers worldwide.

-In addition to the established YouTue settings, such as video quality, playback speed, and subtitles, YouTube has recently introduced several optional player features to improve user experience: Ambient Mode, Stable Volume, and Voice Boost.
+In addition to the established YouTube settings, such as video quality, playback speed, and subtitles, YouTube has recently introduced several optional player features to improve user experience: Ambient Mode, Stable Volume, and Voice Boost.
 Notably, two of these (Ambient Mode and Stable Volume) are enabled by default, regardless of whether the users are